NeurosnapInc/neurosnap/README.md

 **Description:**

-Converts a protein/peptide in a PDB file to an SDF.PDB file can only include a single entry.Will overwrite existing results.Validates the SDF file with RDkit on completion
+Converts a protein/peptide in a PDB file to an SDF.
+PDB file can only include a single entry.
+Will overwrite existing results.
+Validates the SDF file with RDkit on completion

 **Parameters:**